buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 The series of causes which lead to us constitute the disease for which our suffering is only the most obvious symptom.

+{% include content_blurb.html category="canon" slug="ud1.2" %}
+- Dependent Origination is the cornerstone of Buddhist philosophy, as the Buddha himself declared shortly after achieving Awakening

 #### (Special Bonus!)
 Sutta Spotlight

 Dependent Origination is a notoriously difficult concept in Buddhism, so before this week gets started in earnest, I wanted to invite Bhikkhu Brahmali here to help us understand one discourse which explains the second noble truth in this, a very special, bonus edition of “sutta spotlight”